SenseLogic/PENDOWN/README.md

 ## Getting Started

-Open the "sample.html" file with a web-browser to see the [result](SAMPLE/sample.png).
+Install the Pendown installation files in a local folder on your computer, and open the "sample.html" file with a plain text editor like Geany or Notepad++.

-The embedded Pendown text will be converted on-the-fly when the file is opened.
+You will see that all its text is written using Pendown tags, which are automatically converted on-the-fly when the HTML file is opened.

 ```html
 <meta charset="utf8"/>